A beginner's guide to starting RC Drifting (Ver. 2026)

 MST RMX EX GT - $450

 Newest competition grade RMX.
-Carbon fiber chassis, aluminum shocks, still room left for hop up parts, rearward battery for more rear weight bias.
+Carbon fiber chassis, aluminum shocks, still some room left for hop up parts, rearward battery for more rear weight bias.

 D-Like LP-86 - $140

-Newly designed chassis meant to mimic the driving and handling characteristics of the Toyota AE86 on a budget.
+D-Like designed chassis meant to mimic the driving and handling characteristics of the Toyota AE86 on a budget.
 Basic chassis with limited tuning and features.
 Certain build aspects may be overlooked by beginners looking for the desired driving effects, putting this in a mid-level chassis tier.
 Illegal for use in some competition so just meant as a novelty chassis.

 Team Associated DC10 - $300